arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 ![General End-Device Configuration](assets/ttn-end-device.png)

 ***To learn more about LoRa® and LoRaWAN®, please have a look at our [Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).
-Additionally, if you wish to learn how to properly set up the End-Device in *The Things Network*, please read [this tutorial](https://docs.arduino.cc/tutorials/mkr-wan-1310/the-things-network) reference***
+Additionally, if you wish to learn how to properly set up the End-Device in The Things Network, please read [this tutorial](https://docs.arduino.cc/tutorials/mkr-wan-1310/the-things-network) reference***

 We will now build a multi-protocol gateway using Portenta X8 and Max Carrier.